iq-motion-control/iq-module-communication-doc/docs/control_center_docs/pulsing_module_getting_started.rst

 Next Steps
 ==========

-Now that you have learned about the basic pulsing set up, you can continue to learn to integrate with a flight controller.

-To set up a pulsing module follow these steps:

 * :ref:`Pulsing Based Control Mechanisms <manual_pulsing>`
 * :ref:`Setting Up PX4 and ArduPilot Firmware with IFCI Intregration <ifci_px4_flight_controller>`